python-hyper/h2/docs/source/basic-usage.rst

 happens as we feed it data.

 To make HTTP/2 connections, we need a tool that knows how to speak HTTP/2.
-Most versions of curl in the wild don't, so let's install a Python tool.
-In your Python environment, run ``pip install hyper``.
+You can simply use `curl`_ or install a Python tool used throughout this tutorial.
+In your Python environment, run ``pip install hyper`` (Make sure to use ``Python < 3.10`` or install it in separate environment).
 This will install a Python command-line HTTP/2 tool called ``hyper``.
 To confirm that it works, try running this command and verifying that the output looks similar to the one shown below:

 .. code-block:: console